ArchiveTeam/ArchiveBot/doc/admin.rst

 This pane runs the actual ArchiveBot, which is an IRC bot that sits in the channel #archivebot on EFNet and listens for Archive Team volunteers feeding it commands about what websites to archive.

 Usually, there's not much that an administrator will need to do for this.
 If the bot gets kicked off EFnet, it will try to reconnect on its own.
-However, EFnet sometimes has the tendency to netsplit (disconnect from some IRC noces in a disorganized manner).
+However, EFnet sometimes has the tendency to netsplit (disconnect from some IRC nodes in a disorganized manner).
 If that happens, the bot might try to rejoin a server that's been split, in which case the bot might need to be "kicked" (restarted and reconnected to the IRC server).

 If you need to kick it, hit ``^C`` in this pane to kill the non-responding bot.
 Then hit the ``Up arrow key`` to show the last command that had been typed into bash, which is usually the one that invokes the bot.
 You can then adjust that command if you need to (such as possibly changing the server), and then hit enter to re-run that command and reconnect the bot to EFnet.